Diabetes and dry feet

 Diabetic-friendly shoes should have a wide toe box and cushioned soles.
 They should be made of breathable materials.
 They should be at least 1/2 inch longer than the longest toe and as wide as the foot.

 Diabetic socks should have flat seams and non-constricting tops.
-They should be moisture-wicking and have extra cushioning.
-Light-colored socks are preferred to spot any drainage.
+They should be moisture-wicking and have light-coloured socks, as coloured socks are preferred to spot any drainage.

 How can people with diabetes prevent foot problems?

 Preventing diabetic foot problems starts with good blood sugar control.
 Follow a healthy diet, exercise regularly, and take medications as prescribed.
-Keep feet clean and dry, moisturize daily, and avoid walking barefoot.
+Keep feet clean and dry, moisturise daily, and avoid walking barefoot.

 Manage other health conditions like high blood pressure and high cholesterol.
 Regular foot exams by a healthcare provider are also crucial.